vipulnaik/diet-exercise-health/best-practices/best-practices-around-dexa-scans.md

 appointments](best-practices-around-medical-appointments.md) for
 general principles informing these best practices.

-The main things specific to blood tests are the desire for accuracy of testing, whose prerequisites depend on the specific tests being ordered, and the weakness that might entail from the removal of blood from my arm.
+The main things specific to DEXA scans are the desire for accuracy of testing.

 Of the principles listed in the document, the following are inapplicable and hence omitted: